dangoriaynov/PDFMerger/README.md

 - Update

-I tested with PHP 7.1 on my local machine and it still works.
+I tested with PHP 7.1 and 8.0 on my local machine and it still works.

 ## Support of PDF 1.5 and PDF 1.6